signalshore/signalshore.github.io/content/2018-05-08-Lambda-Calculus-Part-2.md

 we are concerned with here.
 We are more concerned about the logical meaning of computation.

-Alan Turing invented the Turing machine and that is one of the most robust models of computation.
+Alan Turing invented the Turing machine which is one of the most robust models of computation.
 When we talk about _models of computation_ we abstract away all the boring details (like time complexity and space complexity etc :-P ) and try to deal with the